Chai Ling

-Chai Ling (柴玲 (Chái Líng); born April 15, 1966) is a Chinese psychologist who was one of the student leaders in the 1989 Tiananmen Square protests.
-According to the documentary Gate of Heavenly Peace, she had indicated that the strategy of the leadership group she dominated was to provoke the Government to use violence against the unarmed students.
-She had also claimed to have witnessed soldiers killing student protesters inside Tiananmen Square.

-She is the founder of All Girls Allowed, an organization dedicated to ending China's one-child policy, and the founder and president of Jenzabar, an enterprise resource planning software firm for educational institutions.
+Chai Ling (柴玲 (Chái Líng); born April 15, 1966) is a Chinese-American psychologist.
+She rose to prominence while studying at Peking University as one of the leaders of the 1989 Tiananmen Square protests.
+After moving to the US, she founded All Girls Allowed, an organization dedicated to ending China's one-child policy, and Jenzabar, an enterprise resource planning software firm for educational institutions.

-She has made a number of controversial remarks regarding her role in the 1989 protests that were recorded in an interview with Phillip Cunningham in the documentary The Gate of Heavenly Peace, which have since been the subject of various legal and personal disputes.

 Life in China

 Chai was born on April 15, 1966, in Rizhao, Shandong.
 Both Chai's mother and father had been doctors in the People's Liberation Army during the 1950s.
 Chai is the eldest of four children.
 In 1983, Chai Ling began her education at Peking University where she eventually earned a B.A. in psychology.

 Chai met her future husband, Feng Congde, in January 1987.
 She became aware of Feng after his arrest on January 1, 1987 for his participation in a democracy demonstration, and met him a few days later on her way to the university library.
 Chai and Feng were married in the spring of 1988, though they were forced to alter their identification because they failed to meet the age requirements to be legally married.
 After their wedding, Chai was accepted as a graduate student at the Child Psychology Institute of Beijing Normal University.
 Chai and Feng became increasingly distant over the course of the 1989 Tiananmen Square protests, and their marriage ended in divorce soon after the movement ended.